 Figure 5.17.
 Influence of the size of the inoculum on the number of cells expressing IL-1β in infected embryos 2 hours post-infection.
 Embryos were infected at 30 hours post-infection and collected 2 hours post-infection for in situ hybridisation targeted to il1β.
 The number of cells expressing IL-1β in embryos infected with SH1000 (A), sagB (B) or phePsaeR (C) varied according to the size of the inoculum.
 Each dot corresponds to one embryo. n = 21-30 embryos per group.
+N = 3 independent experiments for each strain tested.
 Statistics: Kruskall-Wallis and Dunn post test, p > 0.05 (ns), p < 0.05 (*), p < 0.01 (**) and p < 0.0001 (****).

-The number of IL-1β expressing cells increased with the size of the inoculum in the case of sagB and phePsaeR whilst there was a discrepancy between two inocula of SH1000.
-It was therefore appropriate to compare only the sets of data obtained for similar sizes of inocula, with the exception of the controls.

-5.2.3.2.
-SH1000, sagB and phePsaeR elicit different levels of IL-1β expression in infected embryos

-5.2.3.2.1.
-Comparison of IL-1β expression by attributing ranks

-As the data at 2 hours post-infection suggested that the size of the inoculum has an impact on how many cells are expressing IL-1β at that stage, only expression obtained with 1900 CFU of SH1000, 1900 CFU of sagB and 1870 CFU of phePsaeR was compared alongside the controls.
-It was hypothesised that one of the mutant strains, sagB and phePsaeR, would lead to a differential host expression of IL- 1β than SH1000, thereby providing a molecular understanding of the synergy phenomenon (see Chapter 4).
-Gene expression was not compared beyond 48 hours post-infection since in vivo bacterial dynamics have previously indicated that the critical time-point in S. aureus pathogenesis is anterior to that (see Chapter 3), therefore any effective difference in the inflammatory response would have to precede that critical time point.

 Unlike at 2 hours post-infection, a proportion of embryos imaged at 24 and 48 hours post-infection displayed a pattern of IL-1β expression that could not be directly quantified as cell numbers.
 Consequently, IL-1β expression was visually ranked from the lowest to the highest, in a single-blind assessment, at the 24 and 48 hours time-points.
 At the 2 hours time-point, ranks were attributed according to the number of cells expressing IL-1β, with the highest rank being the embryo with the highest number of expressing cells.
 Embryos injected with PBS and a small inoculum of SH1000 were the control groups.
 At 2 hours post-infection, embryos infected with SH1000 and sagB had significantly higher levels of IL-1β expression than the PBS control (Figure 5.18, A and A', p < 0.01).
-However embryos infected with phePsaeR or a small inoculum of SH1000 had expression levels no different to that of the PBS control (p > 0.05).
+However, embryos infected with phePsaeR or a small inoculum of SH1000 had expression levels no different to that of the PBS control (p > 0.05).
 The PBS control at 2 hours post-infection indicated that part of the observed expression is in response to injury upon injection since a third of embryos had high ranks.
 However, at 24 hours post-infection, IL-1β expression had completely resolved in the PBS control (Figure 5.18, B and B').
 Embryos infected with phePsaeR or a small inoculum of SH1000 had similar expression levels to that of the PBS control (p > 0.05).
+Conversely, expression levels were significantly higher in embryos infected with SH1000 and sagB compared to the control (p < 0.0001).
+Unexpectedly, after 48 hours post-infection, expression levels in embryos infected with phePsaeR rose, thus all groups but the one infected with a small inoculum of SH1000 had significantly higher IL-1β levels than the PBS control (Figure 5.18, C and C', p < 0.01).
+A complete detail of the statistical significance of each pairwise comparison is available in Table 5.3.
+Interestingly, at 48 hours post-infection, a few embryos infected with SH1000 and sagB presented strong, disseminated IL-1β expression.
+These embryos had the highest ranks and displayed tissue damage usually seen in the late stages of S. aureus infection when the bacterial load is high (Figure 5.18C').

+To conclude, IL-1β expression in infected embryos depends on the size of the inoculum.
+Indeed, a standard inoculum of SH1000 caused significantly higher levels of IL-1β expression compared with embryos injected with PBS whilst a small inoculum did not.
+For comparable sizes of inocula, embryos infected with sagB and a standard inoculum of SH1000 had significantly higher levels of IL-1β expression than those infected with phePsaeR, especially at 2 and 24 hours post-infection.
+Indeed, up until 48 hours post-infection, embryos infected with phePsaeR displayed expression of IL-1β similar to the PBS control.
+This demonstrates that sagB causes a stronger pro-inflammatory reaction than phePsaeR.